 Poinsettias have evolved into a symbol of Christmas because of their festive shape and meaningful colors.
 The shape of the poinsettia's flower is thought to symbolize the Star of Bethlehem.
 A red poinsettia symbolizes the blood of Christ, and a white poinsettia flower represents the purity of Christ.

 02 of 07

 The ancient Romans and Greeks were the first to deck their halls with boughs of holly.
-Holly bushes always stay green, and need little to no maintenance, even during the harshest winters.
+Holly bushes always stay green and need little to no maintenance, even during the harshest winters.
 It's holly's enduring characteristic which made the ancients believe the bush was sacred.
-In ancient times, holly was thought of as good luck because it never died.
-Romans would send holly wreaths to friends, family, and especially newlyweds gifts of goodwill and good wishes.
+In ancient times, holly was thought of as good luck because it never died, so Romans would send holly wreaths to friends, family, and especially newlyweds as a gift of goodwill and good wishes.

 03 of 07

 It's tradition to kiss under the mistletoe during the holidays, but this parasitic plant that attaches itself to host branches of other plants has a bittersweet story behind it.
 The legend of mistletoe started centuries ago in Norse mythology, when a goddess used the plant to bring back memories of her beloved son who was slain with a weapon crafted from the plant.
 However, the legend has evolved from grief into one indicating rebirth or regrowth.

 Today, kissing under the mistletoe today indicates forthcoming happiness and fertility.
 Mistletoe is also said to be used in other unusual ways, such as placing it above a baby's bed for protection from evil spirits.
 A sprig placed under the pillow of a young girl is said to inspire the dreams of her future husband.